assembl/assembl/doc/INSTALL.rst

 Note: If on Mac, command fab devenv install_builddeps outputs "Low level socket error: connecting to host localhost on port 22: Unable to connect to port 22 on 127.0.0.1", you have to go to System preferences > Sharing > check "Enable remote login", and retry the command.

-Note:  If you get error:

-fabric.exceptions.NetworkError: Incompatible ssh server (no acceptable macs)

-You'll need to reconfigure your ssh server
+Note: If you get the following error: ``fabric.exceptions.NetworkError: Incompatible ssh server (no acceptable macs)`` Then you'll need to reconfigure your ssh server

 Running